 I thought that when Dean Ryans was gone, I would have at least another year to prepare myself for the next…event.
 Somehow, in my naivety, I thought I could catch a break and probably even train and rank up before the next major thing.

-“I kept this for you since you were preoccupied,” Tristan said, handing me the badge with a wolf on it.
+“I kept this for you since you were preoccupied during the ceremony,” Tristan said, handing me the badge with a wolf on it.
 Cute.
 “Congratulations, you’ve earned it.”

 And that was it.
 I felt robbed of my moment.